 I rather enjoyed this book.
 All the dinosaurs look very nice, and the designs are clearly well-researched.
 The colors of the animals may trend a little too neon at times for some picky readers, though it’s nowhere near as over-the-top flamboyant as say, a Luis V. Rey illustration.
 I think the vibrant colors really help grab one’s attention, and make for a refreshingly enjoyable flight of speculation compared to some more subdued illustrations.

 If any of my readers have read Ricardo Delgado’s Age of Reptiles series before, I would say this book gives off a similar vibe, especially compared to some of Delgado’s slightly more subdued later stories.
 The main difference lies mainly in the storytelling; while Delgado engages in entirely visual storytelling, Rechlin’s stories include a narrator, which allows him to convey some of the actual science behind the fantastic creatures on display.
 (Incidentally, I considered reviewing Age of Reptiles as well, but I doubt I could come close to Mark Witton’s excellent retrospective of his work, so for now I’ll just direct you there instead if you’re interested in learning more about Delgado’s work.)
 I would definitely rank Rechlin’s work up there close to Delgado himself, earning Rechlin’s Jurassic the Dino Dad Stomp of Approval!
+Be sure to give some of his other works a read as well, such as those about Sue the T. rex and prehistoric sharks.
 For another, even more detailed “graphic novel” about a lost young sauropod, check out my review of Europasaurus: Life on Jurassic Islands.